Mendoza, by Antonio Zúñiga and Juan Carrillo, 2017 (my translation commissed by the CASA Latin American Theatre Festival 2017)

 A passionate love develops – but not between the Duke and his Duchess – and, in a culture where honour is the highest virtue, there can be only one outcome…”

-Inside the Earth, by Paco Bezerra, 2011 (Caos Editorial)
+Inside the Earth, by Paco Bezerra, 2011 (my translation commissioned by Caos Editorial)

 This haunting tale of fantasy and horror in southern Spain has won a range of awards including the Spanish National Prize for Dramatic Literature.
 Drawing on urgent themes of immigration, human rights abuse and environmental damage, the play tracks the fate of the youngest of three brothers, tasked by their controlling father to turn the scorched earth of southern Spain into fertile land for their tomato farm.
 A story of forbidden love soon becomes a macabre tale of prejudice, ambition and abuse among the endless miles of shimmering plastic that characterise the Orchard of Europe.